twoism/postly/README.markdown

     $ gem install postly

-Add `config/posterous.yml` to your project or create `.posterous` in your home directory.
+Create the YAML file.

     username: email
     password: pass

+And pass it into config.

+    Postly.config = "#{ENV['HOME']}/.posterous"

+The postly console looks for `.posterous` in your home directory.

 ###Usage